-The agency said Saturday that it has received at least 200 consumer complaints about contaminated fuel.
+The agency said Monday that it has received more than 400 consumer complaints about contaminated fuel.

 The issue traces back to fuel loaded at the HF Sinclair terminal in Henderson on Thursday and Friday.

-King Soopers is the only retailer to publicly confirm affected sites so far.
-A full list of impacted stations is not yet available.
+King Soopers was the first retailer to publicly confirm affected sites so far.

 Impacted King Soopers locations include: